Test-writing playbook¶

 cd rowhammer_tester/scripts/playbook/

-python playbook.py configs/example_hammer_minimal.cfg
+python playbook.py configs/example_hammer_minimal.json

 Expected output: